MysteryTofficial/WIG/README.md

 ## 📖 About the Project

-**Windows Installer Generator (WIG)** is a tool that allows you to package multiple applications into a single installer.
+**Windows Installer Generator (WIG)** is a web-based tool that lets you generate a **custom .bat installer** using apps from the **Winget library**.
-It leverages **Winget** under the hood to automate installations and updates, saving you time and effort.
+Think of it like **Ninite**, but powered by Microsoft’s package manager.

 ### ✨ Why WIG?

-- Installing many apps on a new Windows machine is time-consuming.
+- Installing multiple apps one by one is slow and tedious.
-- Updating apps one by one is tedious.
+- Updating software manually is error-prone.
-- WIG makes this process **automatic, fast, and repeatable**.
+- WIG automates app installation, saving time and avoiding repetitive work.

 ### ✅ Features

-- ✅ Bundle multiple apps into a single installer
+- ✅ Web interface to select apps from the Winget library
-- ✅ Update apps with one click
+- ✅ Generates a single `.bat` installer for Windows
-- ✅ Customizable app list with simple configs
+- ✅ Automatic updates for selected apps
-- ✅ Clean, lightweight, and fast
+- ✅ Lightweight, fast, and easy to share
-- ✅ Works on any Windows machine with Winget
+- ✅ No dependencies other than Winget

 ---